Jews: Theories on ancient Jewish national identity

 Bible manuscript in Hebrew, 14th century.
 Hebrew language and alphabet were the cornerstones of the Jewish national identity in antiquity.

 A number of modern scholars of nationalism support the existence of Jewish national identity in antiquity.
 One of them is David Goodblatt, who generally believes in the existence of nationalism before the modern period.
-In his view, the Bible, the parabiblical literature and the Jewish national history provide the base for a Jewish collective identity.
+In his view, the Bible, the parabiblical literature, and Jewish national history provide the basis for a Jewish collective identity.
 Although many of the ancient Jews were illiterate (as were their neighbors), their national narrative was reinforced through public readings.
 The Hebrew language also constructed and preserved national identity.
 Although it was not widely spoken after the 5th century BCE, Goodblatt states:

 the mere presence of the language in spoken or written form could invoke the concept of a Jewish national identity.
 Even if one knew no Hebrew or was illiterate, one could recognize that a group of signs was in Hebrew script. ...
 It was the language of the Israelite ancestors, the national literature, and the national religion.
 As such it was inseparable from the national identity.
 Indeed its mere presence in visual or aural medium could invoke that identity.

 Anthony D. Smith, an historical sociologist considered one of the founders of the field of nationalism studies, wrote that the Jews of the late Second Temple period provide "a closer approximation to the ideal type of the nation [...] than perhaps anywhere else in the ancient world."
 He adds that this observation "must make us wary of pronouncing too readily against the possibility of the nation, and even a form of religious nationalism, before the onset of modernity."
+Smith located the formation of a Jewish nation as early as the 7th century BCE, under kings such as Hezekiah and Josiah, but argues that Jewish nationalism only emerged with the Zealots and during the Bar Kokhba Revolt.
 Agreeing with Smith, Goodblatt suggests omitting the qualifier "religious" from Smith's definition of ancient Jewish nationalism, noting that, according to Smith, a religious component in national memories and culture is common even in the modern era.
 This view is echoed by political scientist Tom Garvin, who writes that "something strangely like modern nationalism is documented for many peoples in medieval times and in classical times as well," citing the ancient Jews as one of several "obvious examples", alongside the classical Greeks and the Gaulish and British Celts.